zverugin8/Terraform/different_cloud_tasks/aws/task_aws.md

 ## TASK 9 - Move state to S3/Locking

-Hint: Create an S3 Bucket(`name=epam-aws-tf-state`) and a DynamoDB table as a pre-requirement for this task.
+Hint: Create an S3 Bucket(`name=epam-aws-tf-state-${random_string}`) and a DynamoDB table as a pre-requirement for this task.
 There are multiple ways to do this, including Terraform and CloudFormation.
 But please just create both resources by a hands in AWS console.
 Those resources will be out of our IaC approach as they will never be recreated.

 Learn about [terraform backend in AWS S3](https://www.terraform.io/docs/language/settings/backends/s3.html)